meltaylor78/pie_junkie/README.md

     > DATABASES = {'default: dj_database_url.parse("place you Heroku DB link here)}
     Heroku DB link can be retrieved from the Settings Tab, under config vars.
 7. Migrate the DB to your production DB.
-    I did not migrate any products and set-up products in the new site, as I only have test date on the development environment
+    I did not migrate any products and set-up products in the new site, as I only have test data on the development environment
     > python3 manage.py showmigrations
     > python3 manage.py migrate
 8. Create a superuser account on the new production DB so you have access to update it.